DavidElias76/task_management_system/README.md

 - **Manager** — create, assign, edit, and delete tasks; view team performance dashboard
 - **User** — view and work on assigned tasks, track time, add comments, upload files

+### Authentication
+- JWT-based authentication — token signed on login and sent as an HTTP-only cookie
+- Cookie automatically attached to every request via `withCredentials: true` in Axios
+- Token verified on the backend for every protected route
+- Logout clears the cookie and invalidates the session
+- Role extracted from JWT payload to enforce access control

 ### Task Management
 - Create, edit, and delete tasks with title, description, priority, due date, assignee, category, and estimated hours
 - Real-time search with debounce across title, status, priority, and assignee